 The National Report to Parliament on Indigenous Education and Training

-Indigenous Education and Training had not been produced since the 2006 edition
+Parliament on Indigenous Education and training has not been produced this year

-indigenous education to provide Parliament with the information necessary to
+as possible, to provide Parliament with the information necessary to properly

 Comments made in the Senate

 The committee is obliged, under Senate Standing Order 25(20)(d), to